ObjectModules/deploy/[Mapping]-Merging.md

 ![Flow](https://hyipworld.github.io/images/github/doc/figure15.png)

 You have come to the end of our concept.
 Hopefully you can follow and enable to understand to what we have explained.

-Please check the appearance of the result as we have explained on _[[Overall Mapping|[Mapping]-Overall]]_
+Please check the appearance of the result as we have explained on the last page of this section titled _[[Overall Mapping|[Mapping]-Overall]]_
 ***
 <table>
   <thead>